melmothx/mouffette/README.md

 mouffette
 =========

 Mouffette is an RSS->XMPP/Jabber gateway.
-It let you to receive the RSS/Atom feeds in your Jabber client or application.
+It lets you to receive the RSS/Atom feeds in your Jabber client or application.

 ## Usage